zplzpl/zplzpl/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Full-stack developer.
+🔭 I'm Full-stack developer.

 Expertise covers the followings:
-✦ Frontend/Backend development
+- ✦ Frontend/Backend development
-✦ Software architecture
+- ✦ Software architecture
-✦ Database design
+- ✦ Database design
-✦ Linux administration
+- ✦ Linux administration

 Software Development skills:
-✦ Golang
+- ✦ Golang
-✦ React, Antd, Html, Css
+- ✦ React, Antd, Html, Css
-✦ MySQL, PostgreSQL, Elasticseach
+- ✦ MySQL, PostgreSQL, Elasticseach, Redis...
-✦ Redis
-✦ gRPC, Gin, Colly(spider)
+- ✦ gRPC, Gin, Colly(spider)...
-✦ RestAPI, GraphQL
-✦ Kafka, RocketMQ
+- ✦ Kafka, RocketMQ
-✦ Git
+- ✦ Git
+- ✦ DDD

-I was involved in a wide range of projects using different technology stacks.
+😄 I was involved in a wide range of projects using different technology stacks.
 In most cases I was involved in the entire life cycle of each project starting with business requirements and ending with application design and implementation.
-I have strong analyti
+I have strong analyti.